| Recently, reader feedback has led me to

 the "application" operator "()".
 To be precise, Scala

-recognizes the method called apply() as the
+recognizes the method called apply()as the

-as the method call.
+method to invoke when said object is invoked using()as the method call.
 For example, a class that wants to

 behave as a functor (an object that acts as a

-function) can define an apply method to provide
+function) can define anapplymethod to provide

-Listing 10.
+function- or method-like semantics: Listing 10.
 Play that Functor music,

 code boy!